BerkeleyLearnVerify/VerifAI/docs/installation.rst

 Getting Started with VerifAI
 ############################################

-VerifAI requires **Python 3.6** or newer.
+VerifAI requires **Python 3.8** or newer.
 To install VerifAI from PyPI, execute::

 	pip install verifai

-Alternatively, you can download or clone the `VerifAI repository <https://github.com/BerkelelyLearnVerify/VerifAI>`_, which also contains the examples used in the :doc:`tutorial <tutorial>`.
+Alternatively, if you want to run the examples used in the :doc:`tutorial <tutorial>`, you can download or clone the `VerifAI repository <https://github.com/BerkelelyLearnVerify/VerifAI>`_.
 Install `Poetry <https://python-poetry.org/>`_ and then run::

 	poetry install